ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 ### 3.4.1.
 MFA Delete

 * Enabled within version configuration in a bucket.
+MFA now required for:
+  * Change versioning state of the bucket
-This means MFA is required to change bucket versioning state.
-MFA is required to delete versions of an object.
+  * Delete versions of an object.
 * In order to change a version state or delete a particular version of an object, you need to provide the serial number of your MFA token as well as the code it generates.
 These are concatenated and passed with any API calls.
 * **Test note:** You can add lifecycle configuration rules to expire all or a subset of objects with a specific key name prefix.
 For example, to remove all objects in a bucket, you can set lifecycle rule to expire objects one day after creation.
 If your bucket has versioning enabled, you can also configure the rule to expire non-current objects.